 Shroyer coached soccer at Roswell High School and Cambridge High School prior to coming to Lambert.
 At Roswell, Shroyer was the head coach for the JV boys team from 2008-2011, winning the inaugural JV region championship his last year against Milton in the finals.
 At Cambridge, Shroyer was the head coach for the JV boys soccer team for the first two years of the school’s opening.

 Coach Shroyer moved back to Ohio for three years and worked in the private sector at his family’s small business in 2014, but then returned to the Atlanta area again with his wife, who teaches and coaches at Riverwatch, in 2017.
-Coach Shroyer and his wife had their first child, Annie, in the summer of 2019 and are expecting their second child in early May of 2021.
+Coach Shroyer and his wife have two children: Annie (3) and Henry (1).